gahjs/core/README.md

 ✅ CI Support
 ✅ Reload on save features fully supported for all dependencies
 ✅ Pluggable: Write your own plugins to add project-specific functionality
-✅ Use from code: Run the `install` and `run` commands from nodeJS scripts or from build tools like grunt
+✅ Use from code: Run the `install` and `run` commands from NodeJS scripts or from build tools like grunt

 ## Upcoming
 🆕 Multi-Repository Support

 ## Getting started
-`gah` can be used both as a CLI tool and integrated into your node scripts or JS build systems [WIP].
+`gah` can be used both as a CLI tool and integrated into your NodeJS scripts or JS build systems.

 ### From CLI
 To use the `gah`-cli install the `@awdware/gah` package globally.